HTTP Header

 Set the rule’s priority.
 The higher the number, the greater the priority for matching and execution.
 Rules with higher priority will be executed first under identical matching conditions.

-• If you configure add, replace, and delete operations for the same HTTP header, the priority of these operations will be: Delete > Replace > Add, regardless of the rule priority.
+• If you configure add, replace and remove operations for the same HTTP header, the priority of these operations will be: Remove > Replace > Add, regardless of the rule priority.
 Please pay attention to the priority of rules when configuring them to avoid unexpected results.

 Is the content of this document helpful to you?